3a1b2c3/SkippingStones/README.md

 Touch on drag the stone on the screen to rotate it, then lift your finger form the screen.

-Use the circular reset button on left half screen to interrupt a run.
+Use the circle button to *interrupt current run* and start over.

 The stone will bounce (or not) depending on inital tilt angle it is thrown: